megajanlott/cbor-decoder/README.md

 ## Run tests

 ```
-$ pip install -U pytest
+$ pip3 install -e .[test]
-$ pytest
+$ python3 scripts/test.py
 ```

-Please use the naming convention `test_*.py` for test files, as this is the required format for pytest.
+Use the naming convention `test_*.py` for test files, as this is the required format for pytest.

 ## [API Reference](./docs/api.md)